COP25: Why are high emission countries lagging on climate protection? | DW | 12.12.2019

 Read more: COP 25: When it comes to climate protection, Germany still has a lot to do

-Fossil fuels make up 80 percent of Germany's primary energy consumption, according to government data.
-Some 22 percent of that comes from coal.
+Fossil fuels make up 80% of Germany's primary energy consumption, according to government data.
+Some 22% of that comes from coal.
 The country relies on black coal and lignite to maintain a steady energy supply alongside fluctuating renewables.

 The industrial and transport sectors are also contributors to Germany's high CO2 output.
 The nation is one of the world's largest car exporters, and the strong car industry lobby has in the past led Germany to pursue less ambitious targets when it comes to reducing emissions.